-I. Legal Process - General (CALEA 74.2.1, 74.3.1, 74.3.2, 84.1.8)
+I. Legal Process-General (CALEA 74.2.1, 74.3.1)

 - A. Officers are responsible for serving legal process documents that fall within the agency's jurisdiction, authority, and mission. - B. Consistent with Maryland Rule of Criminal Procedure 4-212, only officers are authorized to serve criminal processes and civil processes requiring civil arrests.
-Officers whose powers of arrest have been suspended administratively or by operation of law may not serve legal processes. - C. Refer to JHPD Directive #413, Diplomatic Immunity for directives relating to which foreign diplomatic officers have what type of legal immunity. - D. Criminal processes that may be obtained and/or served by officers include, but are not limited to: - Arrest warrants valid until served or recalled - Bench warrants valid until served or recalled - Criminal summonses valid for 30 calendar days, or noted on summons

-- Body attachments

-- E. Civil processes that may be obtained and/or served by officers include, but are not limited to:

-- Protective orders valid as specified by issuing judicial officials;

-- Peace orders valid as specified by issuing judicial officials; and
+Officers whose powers of arrest have been suspended administratively or by operation of law may not serve legal processes. - C. Refer to JHPD Directive #413, Diplomatic Immunity, for guidelines relating to which foreign diplomatic officers have what type of legal immunity. - D. Criminal processes that may be obtained or served by officers include but are not limited to: - Arrest warrants-valid until served or recalled - Bench warrants-valid until served or recalled - Criminal summonses-valid for 30 calendar days, or noted on summons - Body attachments - E. Civil processes that may be obtained or served by officers include but are not limited to: - Protective orders-valid as specified by issuing judicial officials - Peace orders-valid as specified by issuing judicial officials

-- Emergency Evaluation Petition (EP) orders valid for five days if signed by a judge.
-The agency has adopted a five-day limit on the service of EP orders signed by physicians, etc. See JHPD Directive #418, Emergency Medical Examination & Assistance.
-(CALEA 74.2.1)

-- F. The JHPD provides officers with 24-hour access to warrant and wanted persons and other criminal and civil process documents through the:

-- Agency's METERS/NCIC terminal;

-- Maryland Judiciary Case Search; and

-- Agency's records management system (RMS) system and Records/NCIC Officer.

-- G. The Records/NCIC officer shall ensure the following information is recorded regarding each item of legal process, civil and/or criminal including the:

-- date and time received;

-- type of legal process, civil or criminal;

-- nature of document;

-- source of document;

-- name of defendant/respondent;

-- personnel assigned for service or execution;

-- date of assignment;

-- court docket number; and

-- date service due (CALEA 7.4.1.1 (LE1))

-- H. Officers shall serve criminal or civil legal process (Protective Orders and Emergency Petitions) during those patrol and investigative functions normally conducted by the Department.
+- Petition for Emergency Evaluation orders-valid for five days if signed by a judge; the agency has adopted a five-day limit on the service of Emergency Petition orders signed by physicians and others (see JHPD Directive #417, Emergency Medical Examination & Assistance) - F. The JHPD provides officers with 24-hour access to warrant, wanted persons, and other criminal and civil process documents through: - The agency's Maryland Electronic Telecommunications Enforcement Resource System (METERS)/National Crime Information Center (NCIC) terminal, - Maryland Judiciary Case Search, and - The agency's records management system and Records/NCIC Operator. - G. The Records/NCIC Operator shall ensure the following information is recorded regarding each item of legal process, civil or criminal, including: - Date and time received, - Type of legal process, civil or criminal, - Nature of document, - Source of document, - Name of defendant/respondent, - Personnel assigned for service or execution, - Date of assignment, - Court docket number, and - Date service is due.
+(CALEA 7.4.1.1) - H. Officers shall serve criminal or civil legal process (protective orders and Emergency Petitions) during those patrol and investigative functions normally conducted by the department.
 Only officers shall handle criminal legal process.
-Civilian members may assist in collecting evidence related to the execution of criminal process, but shall not participate in the physical apprehension, handling, or transportation of any person in custody pursuant to criminal process.
-(CALEA 74.3.2)

-- I. All officers are prohibited from relying on information known at the time to be materially false or incorrect in taking any enforcement action.
+Civilian members may assist in collecting evidence related to the execution of criminal process but shall not participate in the physical apprehension, handling, or transportation of any person in custody pursuant to criminal process.
+(CALEA 74.3.2) - I. All officers are prohibited from relying on information known at the time to be materially false or incorrect in taking any enforcement action. - J. All officers are prohibited from taking any enforcement action in retaliation for protected speech (see JHPD Directive #486, Assemblies, Demonstrations & Disruption of Campus Activities) or for any other reason.

-- J. All officers are prohibited from taking any enforcement action in retaliation for protected speech (See JHPD Directive #486, Assemblies, Demonstrations and Disruptions of Campus Activities) or for any other reason. - K. All officers are prohibited from considering the demographic category of the person in question to any extent or degree when taking, or refraining from taking, any law enforcement action, except when such information is part of an actual or credible description of a specific suspect in an ongoing investigation that also includes other appropriate non-demographic identifying factors.
-(CALEA 1.2.9) - L. Understanding that being subject to arrest or criminal process is a traumatic event that often destabilizes an individual's life, all officers, to the extent feasible, shall provide all individuals they personally serve with criminal process with community-based behavioral health provider information.
+- K. All officers are prohibited from considering the demographic category of the person in question to any extent or degree when taking, or refraining from taking, any law enforcement action, except when such information is part of an actual or credible description of a specific suspect in an ongoing investigation that also includes other appropriate nondemographic identifying factors.
+(CALEA 1.2.9.a) - L. Understanding that being subject to arrest or criminal process is a traumatic event that often destabilizes an individual's life, all officers, to the extent feasible, shall provide all individuals they personally serve with criminal process with community-based behavioral health provider information.